nixworks/public/news/2017/08/23/auraiya-train-derailment-a-passenger-train-collided-with-a-dump-truck-on-the-line-at-auraiya-india-and-was-derailed-twenty-five-people-w.md

 ### [2017-08-23](/news/2017/08/23/index.md)

-# Auraiya train derailment.
-A passenger train collided with a dump truck on the line at Auraiya, India, and was derailed.
+# Auraiya train derailment: A passenger train collided with a dump truck on the line at Auraiya, India, and was derailed.
 Twenty-five people were injured.

 At least one out of 10 derailed coaches capsized causing injuries to passengers